All Too Well: Music

 "All Too Well" is a power ballad that is set over a 4/4 beat.
 The track gradually builds up to a big, eruptive crescendo in each refrain.
 Chapman is the sole musician on the track; he played acoustic guitar, electric guitar, bass, and drums, and provided background vocals.
 The instruments are overdubbed and multitracked.
 Jody Rosen, in an article for New York, wrote that the production "rises, like a slow-cresting wave".

 Bernard Perusse of the Edmonton Journal wrote that the song displays influences of U2, while Rosen and Spin's Michael Robbins thought that its driving bassline was reminiscent of that from U2's "With or Without You" (1987).
 Slant Magazines Jonathan Keefe wrote that the track progresses from "coffeehouse folk to arena rock".
 Bruce Warren, assistant general manager of programming at WXPN, commented that the track has a soft rock production.
-Billboard and Craig S. Semon of the Telegram & Gazette described the genre as country, while Newsday said that the song has an "alt-country ache", and Jon Dolan of Rolling Stone thought that "All Too Well" exemplified the "diaristic post-country rock" sound of Red.
+Billboard and Craig S. Semon of the Telegram & Gazette described the genre as country, while Newsday said that the song has an "alt-country ache".
+Jon Dolan of Rolling Stone opined that "All Too Well" exemplified the "diaristic post-country rock" sound of Red, and in their list of the 50 best albums of 2012, the magazine dubbed the genre "Nashville pop rock".